Goutham-0255/Goutham-0255/README.md

-Hey!
+Hey there!👋

-I’m Goutham N 😊.
-I’m a Computer Science student and I’ve been diving into full-stack web development 🌐.
-I love building things, whether it's the frontend or backend, and I’m constantly learning new skills to improve.
+I’m Goutham N 😊, a Computer Science student who's passionate about full-stack web development 🌐.
+I’m constantly learning and building things, whether it's working on the frontend, backend, or both!
+I love the process of turning ideas into real, functional apps. 💻✨

-Right now, I’m getting into React, Node.js, and MongoDB – but I’m also messing around with UI/UX design to make sure my projects not only work but look great too 🎨.
-I’m all about solving problems and creating smooth, user-friendly experiences.
+At the moment, I’m diving deep into React, Node.js, and MongoDB to level up my skills. 🔧 But I’m also exploring UI/UX design because I believe great design makes a huge difference in how people experience an app 🎨.
+My goal is to build not just functional but also user-friendly applications that people enjoy using.

-When I’m not coding, you’ll probably find me reading up on the latest tech trends or just experimenting with ideas for my next project 📚🚀.
+When I’m not coding, I’m usually reading tech blogs 📚, exploring new frameworks and tools, or trying out new projects to push my limits 🚀.
+I’m always up for learning new things and collaborating on cool projects!

-Feel free to reach out – I’m always open to chatting or collaborating! 👋
+Let’s connect and build something awesome together! 🤝🔥